openfootball/spec/docs/README.md

 ## Intro - Why?
 Philosophy

-Why not use JSON, CSV, XML, YAML, SQL, your <format of choice here>?
+Why not use JSON, CSV, XML, YAML, SQL, your ‹format of choice here›?
 Why invent yet another data format?

 Excercise: Try to write by hand the round-by-round match schedule